swiftlang/swift-testing/Documentation/Proposals/NNNN-third-party-issues.md

 to open up the `Issue` API and allowing arbitrary `Issue` instances to be recorded.
 That proposal was dropped in favor of this one, which is significantly simpler and opens up as little API surface as possible.

-It's likely possible for us to get the module name of the module containing the concrete type conforming to `ToolContext`.
-Which is more reliable than a developer-supplied string.
-However, this also would be a symbolicated string, which may or may not be possible to demangle into a human-readable name.
-Additionally, reading the `toolName` allows developers to provide extra information that we might not otherwise be able to infer, such as version data.

 ## Acknowledgments